misiektoja/lol_monitor/README.md

    - lane
    - team members
 - Email notifications for different events (player starts/finishes the match, match summary, errors)
-- Saving all gaming activity with timestamps to the CSV file
+- Saving all gaming activities with timestamps to the CSV file
 - Possibility to control the running copy of the script via signals

 <p align="center">